AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ----------------------

-You can configure GNATcheck rules using an LKQL file, provided with the ``-from-lkql`` command-line option.
+You can configure GNATcheck rules using an LKQL file, provided with the ``-from-lkql`` command-line option (see :ref:`gnatcheck_Rule_Options`).
 This file must be a valid LKQL file that exports at least a ``rules`` top-level symbol.
 This symbol must refer to an object value containing rules configuration; keys are GNATcheck rules to enable; and values are objects containing rule parameters.
-An rule parameter value can be a boolean, an integer, a string or a list of strings.
+A rule parameter value can be a boolean, an integer, a string or a list of strings.

 ::